BraidTechnologies/Studio/bdd/UserStories.Salon.md

 *   **As a user, I want to have the option to get a recap of a conversation**.

-*   **As a user, I want a system that has been evaluated for completeness of coverage so I can be confident in getting a good anwser to my questions**.

-*   **As a user, I want the system to have been tested with different personas such as tester, developer, and business analyst**.

 *   **As a user, I want to be able delete my messages**.